 \subsection{Initial Conditions}

-We consider initial configurations for the binary configurations summarized in Table \ref{table:1}.
+We consider initial configurations for the binary summarized in Table \ref{table:1}.
 All initial conditions are constraint satisfying and were generated using Spells \cite{Pfeiffer:2005zm,Pfeiffer_2003,Foucart_2008}.
 The first set of simulations models the neutron star using the SFHo EOS.
 Each configuration in this group of simulations is a system with mass ratio $q =$ 3, an aligned BH spin, and a non-spinning NS.

+The initial black-hole spins $\chi_{\rm BH}$ listed in Table~\ref{table:1} are rounded to three significant figures for consistency.
+Trailing zeros are retained where appropriate to make the stated precision explicit (e.g., $0.0870$), and values close to zero may therefore display additional decimal places while still reflecting three significant figures (e.g., $-0.030$).
+The underlying SpEC initial-data values are known to higher precision.
 The critical spin for tidal disruption in the case of the SFHo EOS with a NS of mass 1.35 M$_\odot$ and a radius $R_{\rm NS}$ of 11.9 km is $\chi_{\rm crit} = 0.037$.
 We then chose to simulate binaries whose initial BH spin magnitudes lie just below and above $\chi_{\rm crit}$.

 The same exact calculation was carried out for the DD2 EOS to obtain a value for $\chi_{\rm crit}=-0.23$.
 The change in EOS is represented in our simulations by a change in compactness of the NS: for DD2, $R_{\rm NS}=13.2\,{\rm km}$.
 This lower compactness leads to a lower value of the critical spin.
 In this case, we ran three simulations at a spin slightly above the critical spin.